Andersen Family – April 2015 photo courtesy of Still Memories photography

 Usually they start about 15-20 minutes into any type of cardiovascular exercise, like running, kickboxing, circuit training or Zumba.
 It starts out just feeling tight in my chest.
 I can still breathe fine and my muscles don’t feel overly fatigued.
 If I keep going, the tightness will increase into pain and then eventually severe, crushing pain – sometimes to the point where I vomit.
 Once I stop exercising it can take hours for the pain to go away and I’m exhausted way beyond what one would expect for my fitness level and the activity I was doing.
 (Ex: Running a 10K knocked me out for six hours afterward.)
 I’ll often have to sleep it off.

 They sent me away with official permission to ignore the pain and do whatever I wanted.
 Which was cool since that was pretty much what I do anyhow.
 I love working out!
 I love hiking and biking and running and kick-boxing and circus tricks and yoga and Krav Maga and… basically anything that’s not swimming!
-In the past I’ve even loved it so much that I gave myself an exercise addiction (yes, that’s a real thing) and made myself sick!
-I didn’t want to give any of that up (except the addiction/sick part)!
+I didn’t want to give any of that up!
 But do you know what will really make you hate exercising?
 Having crushing chest pain any time you try and sustain a high heart rate.

 I ran the Bolder Boulder 10K (the world’s largest!) on Memorial Day with my hot husband.
 I was fine because he made me keep it nice and slow!